RandomSearch18/a-level-project/docs/readme.md

 ##### Debug buttons stakeholder feedback

-When showing the app to Andrew, he used the "clear stored data" button after playing with the options, and found it intuitive and acknowledged the warining, which is good to see.
+When showing the app to Andrew, he used the "clear stored data" button after playing with the options, and found it intuitive and acknowledged the warning, which is good to see.

 #### Sprint 4: Live location updates